Malta Story: Plot

 In 1942 Britain is desperately holding onto Malta.
 Invasion seems imminent; the Italians and Germans are regularly bombing the airfields and towns.
 Flight Lieutenant Peter Ross, an archaeologist in civilian life, is on his way to an RAF posting in Egypt, but is stranded when the Lockheed Hudson on which he was a passenger is bombed while attempting to refuel in Malta.
-Air Commodore Frank, having just lost a photo reconnaissance pilot, has Ross reassigned to him, as that is Ross's specialty.
+Air Vice Marshal Frank, having just lost a photo reconnaissance pilot, has Ross reassigned to him, as that is Ross's specialty.

 Peter meets Maria, a young Maltese woman working in the RAF operations room.
 The two fall in love and spend a few romantic hours at the Neolithic temples of Mnajdra and Ħaġar Qim.
 In the meantime, the situation at Malta becomes desperate.
 Famine looms, as relief convoys fall prey to Axis aircraft.
 A crucial convoy is severely mauled by day and night aerial attacks, but enough ships, including the vital oil tanker SS Ohio, reach Malta.

 Peter proposes marriage to Maria, although they realise that wartime is not favourable to lasting love affairs, as Maria's mother suggests; nevertheless, the young couple remain hopeful of the future.
 Maria's brother Giuseppe is caught returning to the island from Italy, where he had been studying before the war.
 He finally admits to being a spy, but tries to justify it by saying it is his country and he wanted to end his people's suffering.

 The RAF holds on, and, along with Royal Navy submarines, is eventually able to take the offensive, targeting enemy shipping on its way to Rommel's Afrika Korps in Libya.
 Spitfires are flown in from aircraft carriers to defend the island, while attacks are carried out by aircraft such as Bristol Beaufighter fighter-bombers and Bristol Beaufort and Fairey Albacore torpedo bombers.

 Then a crucial enemy convoy sails for Libya under cover of poor visibility.
 Frank needs desperately to locate it; he orders Peter to find it at any cost and to radio in immediately if he does.
 Peter, flying in his Spitfire, finally spots it, but after he reports its position, he is attacked by six enemy fighters and killed, while Maria in the operations room listens helplessly to his final radio transmissions.
 When there are no more messages, she picks up Peter's marker from the operations table.

 Later, a newspaper article reports that Rommel has lost the Second Battle of El Alamein (in part due to supply shortages).